Photon-Odderon interference in exclusive $\chi_{c}$ charmonium production at the Electron-Ion Collider: Numerical results

-In the numerical computations, we augment the Primakoff cross section taking into account the Pauli form factor $F_2$ as explained in Sec.~\ref{sec:pauli}.
+In the numerical computations, we augment the Primakoff cross section by taking into account the Pauli form factor $F_2$ as explained in Sec.~\ref{sec:pauli}.
 For $\chi_{c0}$ and $\chi_{c2}$ we take into account the available QCD corrections to the Primakoff cross section via \eqref{eq:m-general}.
 The total cross section is based on taking the coherent sum of the Primakoff and the Odderon exchange amplitudes in which case their relative sign becomes crucial.
 Our careful analysis in App.~\ref{sec:Odderon-sign} reveals that the {\it Primakoff and Odderon amplitudes are in-phase}, that is, {\it they interfere constructively} for each value of the Odderon evolution parameter $x_{\calP}$, as we have also explained in Sec.~\ref{sec:Odderon-Evol}.
-The contribution of the $F_2$ does not interfere with the coherent sum of the Odderon and Primakoff amplitudes.
+The contribution of $F_2$ does not interfere with the coherent sum of the Odderon and Primakoff amplitudes.
 The interference between the QCD correction to the Primakoff amplitude (available for $\chi_{c0,2}$) and the Odderon exchange is determined through the relative phase of the Odderon and the Primakoff amplitude at tree level.
-For the Odderon component we are using the solutions of the rcBK evolution, keeping only the $k = 0$ harmonic of the Fourier series \eqref{eq:omom}, as explained in Sec.~\ref{sec:Odderon-Evol}.
+For the Odderon component we use the solutions of the rcBK evolution, keeping only the $k = 0$ harmonic of the Fourier series \eqref{eq:omom}, as explained in Sec.~\ref{sec:Odderon-Evol}.
 For the Primakoff component we use the recent fits of $F_1$ and $F_2$ from \cite{Ye:2017gyb}.
-Whenever it is not explicitly stated, our results are based on the standard choice for the numerical value of $\alpha_S$: $\alpha_S(2 m_c) \approx 0.25$.
+Our standard choice for the QCD coupling $\alpha_S$ is $\alpha_S(2 m_c) \approx 0.25$ unless stated otherwise. \\

 We start with the numerical results for the $\gamma^* p \to \chi_{cJ} p$ cross sections shown in Fig.~\ref{fig:csTL} as functions of $|t|$, for different values of $x_\calP$.
 We have set $Q^2 = 0.01$ GeV$^2$.
 Since $Q^2$ is low, we focus on the transverse cross section $\rmd\sigma_T/\rmd |t|$.
 At small $|t|$ the cross section is, of course, dominated by the Primakoff process (photon exchange).
 However, we note that our predictions for the Primakoff cross sections are substantially lower than those shown in Fig.~4c of Ref.~\cite{Jia:2022oyl}.
 This emphasizes the importance of the constraint~(\ref{eq:m-general}) from the two photon decay rate.